A. Sutherland - AncientPages.com - Among all the achievements of ancient engineering, Roman aqueducts belong to the most exceptional ones.

 The aqueducts made it possible to live much better and easier.
-It was enough water for the daily life and for fountains, toilets, public baths, flower gardens, and more.
-Aqueducts were also used to bring water to mines, mills and agriculture.
+It was enough water for daily life and for fountains, toilets, public baths, flower gardens, and more.
+Aqueducts were also used to bring water to mines, mills, and agriculture.

 Baths have also become social gatherings for the Romans.
 There were even gardens and libraries at larger such buildings, and water surrounded people, constantly pouring from the aqueducts.

 However, the aqueduct itself was not a Roman invention, but the Roman engineers knew the principle of the aqueducts used by Greeks and Etruscans.
 The Romans were excellent engineers who proved to be really good at constructing aqueducts; they built much longer and larger structures than their predecessors.
 The construction of aqueducts spread to other places in Europe, North Africa, and Western Asia when the Roman Empire expanded further.

 As the Roman Empire extended its range to other areas, "aqueducts appeared everywhere where the Romans appeared" (A. T. Hodge, Roman Aqueducts & Water Supply).

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer

 Copyright © AncientPages.com All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of AncientPages.com